HorizonRDK/uboot/test/py/README_cn.md

 If you are able to run U-Boot under a hardware simulator such as qemu, then you would likely spawn that simulator from this script.
 However, note that `u-boot-test-reset` may be called multiple times per test script run, and must cause U-Boot to start execution from scratch each time.
-Hopefully yoursimulator includes a virtual reset button!
+Hopefully your simulator includes a virtual reset button!
 If not, you can launch the simulator from `u-boot-test-reset` instead, while arranging for this console process to always communicate with the current simulator instance.